isomerpages/pa-corp/_sparks-volunteer-programmes/Health & Wellness/Exercise Facilitator.md

 						:
 					</td>
 					<td width="75%">
 						TOUCH Active Ageing (TAA)&nbsp;empowers seniors to lead fulfilling lives as they learn to stay physically active and socially connected.
-We believe that every senior - regardless of their age, ability or physical status - can be equipped as a resource to help others.
+We believe that every senior - regardless of age, ability or physical status - can be equipped as a resource to help others.

-We are looking for someone that enjoys exercise and is able to join in and motivate the seniors during the session.
+We are looking for someone who enjoys exercising and is able to join in and motivate the seniors during the session.
 					</td>
 				</tr>
 				<tr>